 But if you are going to vape at sub ohm level use one of the best box brands such as the Kangertech Supbox Mini.

 Some of the best sub ohm brands have safety features and also use high quality material which will help minimise toxins/gases emitted from the coil during vaporisation where temperatures are extreme.
 Full vaping box mod review on the Kanger Topbox Nano Mod here.

 Blowing out huge amount of excess vapour (waste/exhaust fumes) may look like a vaping sport but it costs money and longer term may take a toll on your health.

 * Sub ohm vaping uses an atomizer where the coil that heats up the e liquid to a vapour so that you can vape it, has a resistance value that is below [ “sub”] one ohm. ie sub ohm vaping.
 This can produce huge plumes of vapour.

 Sub-ohming and your Lungs

 There are 23 generations of branches from the trachea to the microscopic sacks called alveoli, each branch getting smaller and smaller eventually becoming microscopic.
 At this microscopic level, vapour particles occupy space within this lung structure allowing nicotine to be absorbed but limiting oxygen absorption.
 Lungs are designed so that oxygen from the air is absorbed into the blood.
 Carbon dioxide then travels from the blood to the alveoli to be exhaled.
-Between the alveoli is a thin layer of cells called the interstitium this layer contains blood vessels and cells that help support the alveoli.
+Between the alveoli consist of a thin layer of cells called the ‘interstitium’, this layer contains blood vessels and cells that help support the alveoli.
 Occupying this lung structure with vapour will in all probability hinder the normal respiration process so that oxygen absorption is reduced.

 What are the long term health risks and dangers of constantly saturating the lungs with more vapour than is needed when vaping?